 Section 1-75(c)(2) of the IPA Act requires the IPA to reduce the amount of renewable energy resources to be procured for any particular year in order to keep the "estimated" net increase in charges to eligible retail customers below the statutory 2.015% rate impact cap.
-For the 2013-2014 and 2014-15 delivery years, in an effort to keep the cost of renewable energy resources below the statutory rate impact cap, the Commission pre-approved the curtailment of the 2010 LTPPAs based on the information contained in that subsequent March's updated load forecasts.
+For the 2013-2014 and 2014-15 delivery years, in an effort to keep the cost of renewable energy resources below the statutory rate impact cap, the Commission pre-approved the curtailment of the LTPPAs based on the information contained in that subsequent March's updated load forecasts.
 Curtailment has been required of ComEd's LTPPAs, but has not yet been required for the Ameren Illinois contracts.
 Curtailments were not required in the 2015-2016 delivery year and, based on the load forecasts supplied by the utilities, are not currently anticipated over the five-year forecast horizon of the 2016 Procurement Plan.

-For the 2016-2017 delivery year, the Ameren Illinois and ComEd load forecasts have grown significantly based largely on a significant number of municipalities suspending their municipal aggregation programs and returning to utility supplied service.
-Because the delivery year Renewable Resource Budget is a function of the amount of eligible utility load, which has increased relative to last year's load forecasts, it is forecasted that the delivery year Renewable Resource Budgets will exceed the Contractual Cost for RECs already procured in each delivery year.
-Therefore, both Ameren Illinois (Table 8-4) and ComEd (Table 8-5) are
+For the 2016-2017 delivery year, the ComEd load forecast has grown significantly based largely on a significant number of municipalities (most notably the city of Chicago) suspending their municipal aggregation programs and returning to utility supplied service.
+For Ameren Illinois, the load forecast has grown only modestly given that the majority of expiring municipal aggregation contracts have been renewed with alternative suppliers.
+Because the remaining Renewable Resource Budget is a function of the amount of eligible utility load (which has increased relative to last year's load forecasts) and existing purchases (which have slowed in recent years to account for the impact of municipal aggregation), it is forecast that the delivery

-257 Wind RPS requirement is 75% of the annual RPS requirement.
+270 Wind RPS requirement is 75% of the annual RPS requirement.
 See 20 ILCS 3855/1-75(c)(1).

-258 PV RPS requirement is 6% of the annual RPS requirement.
+271 PV RPS requirement is 6% of the annual RPS requirement.
 See 20 ILCS 3855/1-75(c)(1).

-259 Distributed Generation RPS requirement is 1% of the annual RPS requirement.
+272 Distributed Generation RPS requirement is 1% of the annual RPS requirement.
 See 20 ILCS 3855/1-75(c)(1).

-forecasted to have sufficient funds available in each of the five delivery years covered by this plan.
+year Renewable Resource Budgets will exceed the Contractual Cost for RECs already procured in each delivery year.
+Therefore, both Ameren Illinois (Table 8-4) and ComEd (Table 8-5) are forecast to have sufficient funds available in each of the five delivery years covered by this plan.
 MidAmerican does not hold any LTPPAs.

-Table 8-4: Available Renewable Resources Budget Funds and Forecast Reductions (Curtailments) of Long-term Renewable Contracts (LTPPAs), Ameren Illinois
+Table 8-4: Available Renewable Resources Budget Funds and Forecast Reductions (Curtailments) o LTPPAs, Ameren Illinois